DraugurHundur/harde/README.md

 sudo can only be run by a limited group of admins.

 ## Limitations
+HARDE speaks French most of the time and often English. *You shouldn't use it if you don't speak both.*

+HARDE disables IPv6 in all cases.

+HARDE is not really documented (no documentation in English and minimal doc in French.)
 ## Known Issues
 harde has only be tested on virtual machines right after the initial installation. *Use at your own risk*.
 You may lose data !